HendrikPN/reinforced_scinet/README.md

 2. Code for asynchronous representation learning as described in the paper.
 3. Trained models along with detailed results from the evaluation of the model.

-The code for the examples that do not involve reinforcement learning can be found [here](https://github.com/tonymetger/communicating_scinet).
+The code for the examples that do not involve RL can be found [here](https://github.com/tonymetger/communicating_scinet).

 Enjoy!